binarycounter/PkSploit/README.md

 ---
 **WARNING: UNDER HEAVY DEVELOPMENT, LIKELY WONT WORK!
 ALSO I'M STILL SETTING THIS REPOSITORY UP!**

-**DISCLAIMER: I AM NOT RESPONSIBLE FOR ANYTHING, INCLUDING LOSS OF DATA, BROKEN GAMEBOYS, OR TEARS BECAUSE YOU ACCIDENTILLY OVERWROTE YOUR CHILDHOOD SAVE FILE WITH YOUR SICK 3 STARTER TEAM**
+**DISCLAIMER: I AM NOT RESPONSIBLE FOR ANYTHING, INCLUDING LOSS OF DATA, BROKEN GAMEBOYS, OR TEARS BECAUSE YOU ACCIDENTALLY OVERWRITE YOUR CHILDHOOD SAVE FILE WITH YOUR SICK 3 STARTER TEAM**

 ---